 The Computer Science Master’s program gives graduates a broad and deep knowledge of computer science by offering a strong core program with a wide selection of elective courses.
 The program maintains a balance between theory, systems, and applications, with emphasis on software development.

 Our students gain the ability and courage to use their knowledge by working on realistic scale projects in the graduate courses.
 Their experience includes work as a member of a team as well as situations where an individual is responsible for the whole project from problem specification to the completion of the solution.
 Students learn to conduct independent research and present their results in oral and written forms.
 They graduate with the knowledge and skills required to develop and design high quality computer systems and application software.
 They have the ability to follow the rapid changes in the field of Computer Science.
 As highly qualified professionals, our students are ready to compete for responsible positions in the computer industry, research institutions, government, or to pursue their education in PhD programs.
+The Computer Science Masters degree is available through our on campus program or online.

-Computer & Information Science Master Degree Requirements
+Computer Science Master Degree Requirements

 An individual graduate program is arranged by the student with an advisor during the first semester and approved by the student’s Graduate Committee.
 All students complete three required computer science courses and a master’s project course.
 Elective courses round out the student’s program.